AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/src_traces.rst

 setup beforehand for the project, as described previously in this chapter.
-This project file could be refered to with a full path specification, or with a simple basename if the ``GPR_PROJECT_PATH`` environment variable is updated to designate the directory where the coverage runtime has been installed.
+This project file could be refered to with a full path specification, or with a simple basename if the ``GPR_PROJECT_PATH`` environment variable is updated to designate the directory where the project file is located, which would be the ``share/gpr`` subdirectory of the runtime installation tree.

 While the scheme relies on the use of GNAT project files, it does not absolutely require :command:`gprbuild` to build the instrumented programs,